North Hall High School

-North Hall High School is a public four-year comprehensive high school located in the northern portion of Hall County, Georgia, United States, in the foothills of the Appalachian Mountains.
+North Hall High School is a public four-year comprehensive high school in the northern portion of Hall County, Georgia, United States, in the foothills of the Appalachian Mountains.
 North Hall serves Murrayville, Clermont, and portions of Gainesville.
-It is located 10 miles north of Gainesville and 15 miles south of Dahlonega.
+The school is about 10 miles north of Gainesville, 15 miles south of Dahlonega and 65 miles northeast of Atlanta.

 History

 Around 5:25 am on March 20, 1998, an F-3 tornado (see Fujita scale) hit northern sections of Hall County.
 It did heavy damage, killing 12 and leveling several structures.
 It became known as the "Pre-Dawn Killer".
 The tornado heavily damaged nearby Lanier Elementary School, before unroofing the high school.
+A 10 year anniversary memorial was held in 2008 with the school principal at the time of the tornado speaking about his experiences.

+In September 2024, the school was one of several in Hall County, Georgia where students had been arrested for making threats against the school.

+In March 2026, a math teacher at the school was reportedly accidentally killed during a prank as five teenagers toilet papered his home.
+After he exited his home after discovering the prank, the teacher tripped and fell into the road before he was run over by the teenagers as they attempted to flee.
+The teenagers stopped and administered assistance after the accident.
+The teenagers were initially charged, however the family requested for the charges to be dropped.